larryjrutledge/rn-pulsing-circle/README.md

 ## Configuration

-You can configure the passing by following props:
+You can configure the component by passing the following props:

 - **delay** - number of milliseconds to pause between animation cycles (default: 3000)
 - **backgroundColor** - color of the background for the component.
 If unspecified, no background will be rendered